nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### Unmark attendance: `unmark`

-Use the unmark command to mark a student(s) as "not present" during a specified lesson (identified by class group and week).
+Use the unmark command to mark student(s) as "not present" during a specified lesson (identified by class group and week).

 Format: `unmark c/CLASS_GROUP_INDEX w/WEEK_INDEX s/all|STUDENT_INDEXES|STUDENT_IDS`